pau1a/Transcrypt/main.md

 * **Onboard tenant:** create tenant → OIDC bind → rule pack select → intake link.
 * **Rotate keys:** trigger KMS rotation → restart sidecars → verify mTLS → attest.
 * **Incident:** declare → capture state → contain → RCA → publish improvement.

+### 3.x Technical Constraints & Conventions (non-normative)

+These conventions define baseline implementation expectations for the MVP but do not lock in deployment architecture.

+**Styling**
+The UI uses **SCSS** with Transcrypt’s preset variables.
+No CSS framework (e.g., Tailwind, Bootstrap) is adopted for MVP.
+This preserves control of branding and reduces bundle complexity.

+**Database Engine**
+The product uses **PostgreSQL (v15 or higher)** as the primary datastore.
+- Required recovery objectives: RPO ≤ 24h, RTO ≤ 4h.
+- Backups must be encrypted and retained for a minimum of 30 days.
+- Deployment topology (local vs managed instance) is defined separately in system design and **ADR-0007: Database Topology for MVP**.

 ### 3.2 Core Components and Interfaces